eeeear/Online-Computer-Science-Degree/README.md

 # Open-Source Computer Science Degree

+This project is the most comprehensive Bachelor's Degree in Computer Science curriculum you can find online.
+You will learn all the material of mathematics, programming, artificial intelligence, data science and electrical engineering courses provided by top schools like MIT, Harvard, Stanford, Princeton and more.
+You do not need any knowledge of Computer Science or programming experience.

 ## Prerequisites
 | Course | School | Effort | Prerequisites |
 | ------------- | ------------- | ------------- | ------------- |